 Welcome to Radio Active, a Sunday evening report from POP!
 Goes The Charts that gets to the chart of the matter: all the highlights from the CHR/Top 40 chart, as published by Mediabase 24/7 and Mediabase Research.
-Oh, mama, have we got some huge action at the format for this Mother’s Day update!
-Lots of music to cover, so here’s what’s popping at the Top 40 format this Sunday:
+Just ahead of the Grammy Awards, we have some new winners on the airwaves.
+Here’s what’s popping at the Top 40 format this week: